David P. Weber is an attorney, registered private investigator and Certified Fraud Examiner

 Criminal and Regulatory Investigations

-Until the conclusion of his federal career in May 2013, Mr. Weber was the Assistant Inspector General for Investigations at the Office of Inspector General (OIG) of the U.S. Securities and Exchange Commission (SEC).
-In this role, Mr. Weber served as the SEC’s Chief Investigator and directed all criminal, civil, and administrative investigations into fraud, waste, or abuse concerning SEC programs on a nationwide basis.
-Weber’s notable cases included reporting misconduct in the Bernard L. Madoff and R. Allen Stanford investigations.
+Until the conclusion of his federal career in May 2013, David was the Assistant Inspector General for Investigations at the Office of Inspector General (OIG) of the U.S. Securities and Exchange Commission (SEC).
+In this role, David served as the SEC’s Chief Investigator and directed all criminal, civil, and administrative investigations into fraud, waste, or abuse concerning SEC programs on a nationwide basis.
+David’s notable cases included reporting misconduct in the Bernard L. Madoff and R. Allen Stanford investigations.
 Mr. Weber now uses this skill set to assist and defend clients, and to investigate wrongdoing in private practice.
 As one recent example, in Winter, Summer and Fall 2018, David represented a key witness in the United States v.
 Paul Manafort criminal prosecution and grand jury investigation, and successfully obtained full immunity for his client in exchange for his client’s cooperation and testimony against Mr. Manafort, the President’s former campaign chairman.
 Manafort was convicted after jury trial in federal court in the Eastern District of Virginia.
 Manafort then entered a guilty plea in September 2018 in the U.S. District Court for the District of Columbia, waiving his right of appeal over his conviction at trial.